-NextSource Materials Inc. (the "Company" or "NextSource") was continued under the Canada Business Corporations Act and has a fiscal year end of June 30.
-The Company's registered head office and primary location of records is 145 Wellington Street West, Suite 1001, Toronto, Ontario, M5J 1H8.
+NextSource was continued under the Canada Business Corporations Act from the State of Minnesota to Canada on December 27, 2017 and has a fiscal year end of June 30.
+The Company's registered head office and primary location of records is 130 King Street West, Exchange Tower, Suite 1940, Toronto, Ontario Canada, M5X 2A2.
+The Company's common shares are listed on the Toronto Stock Exchange (the "TSX") under the symbol "NEXT" and the OTCQB under the symbol "NSRCF".

-The Company's principal business is the acquisition, exploration and development of mineral resources.
-The Company does not operate any mines and has not initiated construction on any mines.
-The Company has yet to generate any revenue from mining operations or pay dividends and is unlikely to do so in the immediate or foreseeable future.
-The Company accepts the risks which are inherent to mineral exploration programs and the exposure to the cyclical nature of mineral prices.
-These risks are discussed in the Risk Factors section of this report.
+NextSource is principally engaged in the development of mineral resources and value-added processing of flake graphite and other minerals into materials used in the manufacturing of batteries and other applications.
+The Company accepts the risks which are inherent to mineral exploration and development programs and exposure to the cyclical nature of mineral and commodity prices.
+These risks are discussed in greater detail in the Risk Factors section of this AIF.